COVID Alert Portal

 Curbing COVID in Canada

-Since June 2020, I’ve been lead devving the COVID Alert Portal: the hippest government-provided cost-free solution this side of the Rideau river.
+Between June 2020 and January 2021, I was Tech Lead for the COVID Alert Portal: the hippest government-provided cost-free solution this side of the Rideau river.
 Whereas the COVID Alert app is generally available to conscientious canucks, the Portal allows healthcare workers to generate one-time keys for diagnosed patients.